Back on La Pigna hill in Sanremo...

 I've already reported a first visit up to the Sanremo ancient area in

-.
+a previous post.
 I was recently back there and up the hill to enjoy

 its particular atmosphere and take a closer look to the huge fig trees